-Something Good in the World will extend children’s learning experiences in sustainable living to include the indoors as well as the outdoors by pioneering a new sustainability project called the Earth School EnviraPod Mobile Education Trailer.
-This will consist of a small, zero-footprint mobile structure designed for completely off-the-grid, sustainable living.
+Something Good in the World extends children’s learning experiences in sustainable living to include the indoors as well as the outdoors by pioneering a new sustainability project called the Earth School EnviraPod Mobile Education Trailer.
+This consists of a small, zero-footprint mobile structure designed for completely off-the-grid, sustainable living.
 EnviraPods use eco-friendly building materials, renewable resources, solar power, rainwater catchment and gray water systems – all creating a working example of indoor sustainable living that will be incorporated into new learning experiences for children of all ages.

 EnviraPod Mobile Educational Trailer Arrives

 Thank you to our supporters!

 SGITW is honored to have been named the finalist for Impact100 Westchester’s 2014 grant in the Environmental category!
 Big thanks to the Impact100 Environmental Committee for championing our EnviraPod project and for believing in our vision of building Westchester’s first ‘off-the-grid’ environmental education center.

 Thank you to Dr. Bronner’s Magic Soaps for a donation of over 2,000 bottles of pure castille soap — the only product pure enough to be put into the EnviraPod’s greywater catchment system.
 What a testament to the quality of their products and to their commitment to supporting environmental and conservation projects!

 To support this pioneering sustainability project please make a donation today!
 Thank you for your support!